-A study of pressure plates and clutch discs and how they operate.
-This includes introduction to heavy duty clutches and clutch discs, torque converters and fluid drives including how to adjust and service with special emphasis put on safety throughout the course.
+A study of pressure plates and clutch discs and how they operate with an introduction to heavy duty clutches and clutch discs, and torque converters.
+This also includes fluid drives and how to adjust and service them with special emphasis put on safety throughout the course.